The Discrete Gauss Image Problem: Introduction

+Apart from the direct connection to the works of Aleksandrov, the desire to investigate the transfer of spherical measures via the radial Gauss image map arises from the possibility of linking the classical Brunn-Minkowski theory with the recent and actively investigated dual Brunn-Minkowski theory \cite{HLYZ16}.
+The mentioned pullback, which we denote by $\lambda(K,\cdot)$, is known as the \textbf{\textit{Gauss image measure}}, see Section \ref{Preliminaries} and equation \eqref{Aug.19.121}.
+Specifically, when $\lambda$ is a spherical Lebesgue measure, $\lambda(K,\cdot)$ is mentioned Aleksandrov's integral curvature of the body $K$, see \cite{Aleks}.
+When $\lambda$ is Federer's $(n-1)^\text{th}$ curvature measure, $\lambda(K,\cdot)$ is the surface area measure of Aleksandrov-Fenchel-Jessen \cite{Aleks0}.
+Finally, the dual curvature measures, see \cite{HLYZ16}, are also the Gauss image measures.
+This positions the Discrete Gauss Image Problem as a crucial question for establishing the bridge between the Brunn-Minkowski and the dual Brunn-Minkowski theory.

+To provide a vivid geometric illustration of the problem without referring to a measure theory, consider the following special case of the Discrete Gauss Image Problem, which can be derived from the original problem by assuming that $\mu$ and $\lambda$ have the same number of equal-weight atoms.
+See Section \ref{Preliminaries} for definitions.

-\textit{The radial Gauss image map} is a composition of the multivalued Gauss map and the radial map.
-More precisely, given $K\in\kno$ (where $\kno$ is the set of convex bodies containing the origin in their interiors), we define the radial Gauss image of $\omega\subset\sn$ as:
+{\textbf{Special Case of the Discrete Gauss Image Problem}} \textit{In $\mathbb R ^n$, suppose we are given two sets of unit vectors $\{v_1,\ldots, v_m\}$ and $\{u_1,\ldots, u_m\}$.
+Let $\mathcal P$ be the set of convex polytopes containing the origin in their interiors with vertices in the directions of $v_i$: